camunda-community-hub/camunda8-greenfield-installation/README.md

 # Installing Camunda Environment

-TODO: need to finish documenting this section

 At this point, you have a Kubernetes Cluster on a cloud provider of your choice.
-Follow the steps below to start a Camunda environment.
+The next step is to start up a camunda environment.

-Place a new bpmn file into the `models` directory.
-For example, see `camunda-benchmark/gcp/camunda/process-8-service-tasks.bpmn`.

-Change directory to the `camunda-benchmark/gcp/camunda` directory.

-Run `make deploy-models`

-If things go wrong you can delete the pods and jobs from kubernetes

-Run `make clean-deploy-models`

-# Running Benchmark

-TODO: need to finish documenting this section

-Change directory to the `camunda-benchmark/gcp/camunda` directory.

-Run `make benchmark`

-If things go wrong you can delete the pods and jobs from kubernetes

-Run `make clean-benchmark`
+If you're impatient and just want to get a small, but complete, Camunda environment up and running, run the following:

+     make camunda

+By default, this command will use the values found inside `common/camunda/zeebe-small-profile.yaml`.

+## Customizing your environment.

 # Cleaning Up

-TODO: need to finish documenting this section

-You will need to clean up the environments.
-These can cost quite a lot of money if you leave them running
+Unless this is a production environment, remember to clean things up!
+These can cost quite a lot of money if you leave them running.

-Run `make clean` in the camunda directory to completely delete the deployments and other kube resources.
+Run `make clean` to completely delete all kubernetes objects as well as the cluster.